Aggregating distribution forecasts from deep ensembles: Distribution forecasts from deep ensembles

+In this section, we will specify how we generate distribution forecasts from DEs.
+First, we will introduce the three NN approaches used to generate distributional forecasts and how to apply the aggregation methods presented in Section \ref{ssec:agg_methods}.
+Then, we will present the different ensembling strategies we consider for the generation of DEs.

-\section{Neural network methods for probabilistic forecasting}
+\subsection{Neural network methods for probabilistic forecasting}

 In the context of probabilistic wind gust prediction, \citet{Schulz2022} propose a framework for NN-based probabilistic forecasting that encompasses different approaches to obtain distribution forecasts as the output of a NN.
 The general framework is illustrated in Figure \ref{fig:nn_diagram} and forms the basis of our work here.
-In the following, we briefly introduce three network variants and refer to \citet{Schulz2022} for details.
+In this section, we briefly introduce three NN variants and refer to \citet{Schulz2022} for details.\footnote{ Note that other types of distributional forecasts such as normalizing flows \citep{Kobyzev2021} exist.
+However, we do not consider them here in the interest of brevity and since the approaches discussed in Section \ref{ssec:prob_networks_distr} share appealing properties with regards to the aggregation methods. }

-While the three variants differ in their characterization of the forecast distribution and the loss function employed in the NN, their use in practice shares a common methodological feature that constitutes the main motivation for our work here.
-As discussed in the introduction, extant practice in NN-based forecasting often relies on an ensemble of NN models trained based on randomly initialized weights and batches to account for the randomness of the stochastic gradient descent methods applied in the training process.
-This raises the question of how the distribution forecast from the three network variants can be combined using the aggregation methods described in Section \ref{ssec:agg_methods}, which we will discuss below.
+While these three variants differ in their characterization of the forecast distribution and the loss function employed in the NN, their use in practice shares a common methodological feature that constitutes the main motivation for our work here.
+As discussed in the introduction, extant practice in NN-based forecasting often relies on DEs.
+This raises the question of how the distribution forecast from the three NN variants can be combined using the aggregation methods described in Section \ref{ssec:agg_methods}, which we will discuss below.

-\subsection{Distributional regression network (DRN)}
+\subsubsection{Distributional regression network (DRN)}

 In the distributional regression network (DRN) approach, the forecasts are issued in the form of a parametric distribution.
 Under the parametric assumption $F_\theta$, the predictive distribution is characterized by the distribution parameter (vector) $\theta \in \Theta \subset \mathbb{R}^d$, where $\Theta$ is the parameter space.
 Different variants of the DRN approach have been proposed over the past years and can be traced back to at least \citet{Bishop1994}. \cite{Lakshminarayanan2017} and \cite{Rasp2018} use a normal distribution with $\theta = (\mu, \sigma)$, \cite{Schulz2022} use a zero-truncated logistic distribution with $\theta = (\mu, \sigma)$, where for both distributions $\mu \in \R$ is the location and $\sigma > 0$ the scale parameter, and \citet{Bishop1994} and \citet{DInsantoPolsterer2018} use a mixture of normal distributions.
 To estimate the parameters of the NN, proper scoring rules such as the CRPS \citep{Rasp2018,DInsantoPolsterer2018,Schulz2022} or the negative log-likelihood \citep{Lakshminarayanan2017} serve as custom loss functions.
 Extensions of the DRN approach to other parametric families are generally straightforward provided that analytical closed-form expressions of the selected loss function are available \citep[for example,][]{Ghazvinian2021,Chapman2022}.